aws-samples/serverless-patterns/vpc-lattice-lambda/README.md

-# VPC Lattice with Lambda as weighted targets
+# Amazon VPC Lattice with AWS Lambda as weighted targets

 This pattern demonstrates how to create a VPC Lattice which shifts traffic to different targets based on the weighted routing policy.